TabbycatDebate/tabbycat/docs/install/docker.rst

 2. Browse to the location where you extracted Tabbycat to.
 Open up the **bin** folder there.
 Within that folder:

-    - If you're on OS X, press the Control key, click the icon for **osx_docker_start.command**, then choose Open from the shortcut menu.
+    - If you're on macOS, press the Control key, click the icon for **osx_docker_start.command**, then choose Open from the shortcut menu.
     - If you're on Windows, open **windows_docker_start.bat**.
     - If you're on Linux, open up a terminal in the Tabbycat folder (*i.e.* the folder containing ``README.md``) and run ``docker-compose up``.